-This flighty and ultimately doomed constellation was introduced in 1776 by the French astronomer Pierre-Charles Le Monnier in a paper titled “Constellation du Solitaire” in the Mémoires of the French Royal Academy of Sciences.
-He listed 22 constituent stars and described it as a “bird of the Indies and the Philippines’.
+This flighty and ultimately doomed constellation was introduced in 1776 by the French astronomer Pierre-Charles Le Monnier (1715–1799) in a paper titled ‘Constellation du Solitaire’ in the Mémoires of the French Royal Academy of Sciences.
+He listed 22 constituent stars and described it as a ‘bird of the Indies and the Philippines’.
 It was perched on the end of the tail of Hydra, the water snake, with its head awkwardly overlapping the southern pan of Libra, the scales.

 The bird shown on Le Monnier’s diagram of the constellation resembles a female blue rock thrush (Monticola solitarius, family Turdidae).
 Le Monnier said he introduced the constellation in memory of the voyage to the island of Rodrigues in the Indian Ocean by another Frenchman, Alexandre-Guy Pingré, who observed the transit of Venus from there in 1761.
 Quite why this particular bird was chosen remains unexplained, though, as does its placing in an area where there was scarcely room for a new constellation.

 The historian R. H. Allen said in his book Star Names that the constellation represented the Rodrigues Solitaire, an extinct flightless bird similar to the Dodo, but this seems to be a misunderstanding of what Le Monnier wrote.
-Bode changed its name to Turdus Solitarius in his Uranographia atlas of 1801 (see the first illustration below).
+Bode changed its name to Turdus Solitarius in his Uranographia atlas of 1801 (below).

-Below: Noctua on the Celestial Atlas of Alexander Jamieson (1822).
+Above: Noctua on the Celestial Atlas of Alexander Jamieson (1822).
 By turning the bird so that its head is to the right, Jamieson has made it fit more naturally next to Libra.
 On this representation, the bird’s head extends into southern Virgo.
 (Image © Ian Ridpath.)

 © Ian Ridpath.
 All rights reserved